pinebit/route66/README.md

 2. /custom is a version using custom nodejs server that is built with restify and mongodb.
    This uses JWT tokens for authentication and mongodb cloud for the database.

-Both versions were bootstrapped with *create-react-app*, so to get them running just do:
+Both versions were bootstrapped with *create-react-app*, so to get them running just run:

 ```
 	npm install && npm start